cakephp/docs/en/core-libraries/helpers/html.rst

     .. versionchanged:: 2.4

-    :param mixed $path: Either a string of the css file to link, or an array with multiple files
+    :param mixed $path: Either a string of the CSS file to link, or an array with multiple files
     :param array $options: An array of options or :term:`html attributes`.

     Creates a link(s) to a CSS style-sheet.
 If key 'inline' is set to